What to do when feeling lonely: 11 helpful tips

 To find local groups, organisations and services that can help you connect with others, you could also try searching the Ending Loneliness Directory online.

 Don’t forget: everyone has times when they feel lonely.
-Taking even just a few of the steps above can help reduce your isolation and should help you start to feel better.
+Taking even just a few of the steps above can help reduce your isolation and help you start to feel better.

 What can I do now?